loshmis/vanguard-docs/adding-social-auth-provider.md

  $colSize = 6;
  ```

- By default it is automatically calculating how much width each social button should take by looking at the number of social providers available, but for our purposes we can simply hardcode it to `6` and make it have two buttons per row.
+ By default it is automatically calculating how much width each social button should take by looking at the number of social providers available, but for our purposes we can simply hard-code it to `6` and make it have two buttons per row.
 After making this modification, the form looks like following

 ![Vanguard Social Auth - Login Form](assets/img/social-auth-login-form-4-buttons.png)